lingtalfi/Light-Realist/doc/pages/open-admin-table-helper-implementation-notes.md

 - the neck filters (composed of various html control elements and buttons, depending on the data type)
 - the number of items per page (composed of single select element)
 - the pagination (composed of clickable elements)
+- the checkbox (composed of a checkbox per row)